Did you know that the City of Seattle experiences approximately 152 rainy days per year?

-Whether you enjoy the gray days or not, there is one thing that just about every one of our clients puts at the top of their priority list when shopping for a home: natural light.
-When we sit down with clients, we always ask them for their “must haves,” “like to haves,” and “dealbreakers.”
+Whether you enjoy the gray days or not, there is one thing that just about every one of our clients puts at the top of their priority list when shopping for a home, and that is natural light.
+When we sit down with our clients, we always ask them for their “must haves,” “like to haves,” and “dealbreakers.”
 I would guess that about 95% of our buyers put “natural light” at the top of their lists (along with rooftop decks), without any hints from us.

 Now, of course, there are different amounts of natural light that people find acceptable, but I’ve never heard someone say “there is too much natural light in this house.”
 Usually, the more the merrier!
 Even on a gray, rainy Seattle day, there is still light that shines through any windows you might have.
 And with the blanket of clouds that is so common for much of the year in Seattle, having strategically placed windows that let in more light is always a good thing.

-The larger the windows, the better, and homes with south-facing and east-facing windows are typically preferable.
-East-facing windows (like you’ll find in this Capitol Hill listing) are best for early risers, since the natural light is great to wake up to.
-West-facing windows are great for those who tend to stay up a little later at night.
+The larger the windows, the better, and homes with south-facing and east-facing windows are typically preferable, but it just depends!
+South-facing windows offer the MOST light throughout the day.
+East-facing windows are best for early risers, since the natural light is great to wake up to.
+West-facing windows are great for those who tend to stay up a little later at night (and also—sunset views!).
 And north-facing windows can add some natural light, especially if they are facing something reflective like a light or bright building, or a body of water.

 Natural light is not only important for your quality of life while living in the home, but it also has a huge impact on resale.
 If you attempt to sell your home during one of the many gray weather months in Seattle, you better hope your house still feels light and BRIGHT.
 If you sell during the summer, your home will still be compared with others, and if you have natural light shining in, it will have a strong impact on buyers.
 Spaces look larger when they are brighter, and people are typically more comfortable in brighter homes and find themselves staying longer.
 You can attempt to mimic natural light by modernizing your light fixtures, but there’s really no replacing it!